 Each cohort begins with an assessment of candidates' knowledge and experiences with computer and web-based technologies.
-Based on this pre-assessment, workshops are developed to improve candidates' basic word-processing skills and to expand their abilities to use web-based discussion boards and research sources; develop PowerPoint presentations; create web pages; analyze, and teach their prospective students how to locate and analyze, the appropriateness of various web sources; build on-line tutorial programs for K-12 students; locate and assess on-line teaching resources; and use technologies such as SmartBoards, graphing calculators, etc. These workshop experiences involve a mix of direct instruction, inquiry, project-based assignments, and interviews with practicing teachers.
+Based on this preassessment, workshops are developed to improve candidates' word-processing skills and to expand their abilities to use web-based discussion boards and research resources; develop PowerPoint presentations; create web pages; teach their prospective students how to locate and analyze the appropriateness of various web sources; locate and assess on-line teaching resources; and use technologies such as SmartBoards, graphing calculators, etc. In addition, candidates often use Excel to analyze and display data gathered about students during the two student teaching placements and reflect on that data during campus workshops.
+All of these types of workshop experiences involve a mix of direct instruction, inquiry, project-based assignments, and interviews with praeticing teachers.
 Universal Design is explored through learning about, and using principles of, differentiated instruction through creating and trying out lessons with public school students.